-If I was to get some I would go with VeloTubes 40mm Schrader tubeless valve.
+If I were to get some, I would go with VeloTubes 40mm Schrader tubeless valve.
 I’ve heard good things about these.

 Presta vs. Schrader Pump

-What I always recommend to my friends is buying a dual-purpose pump.
+I always recommend buying a dual-purpose pump.
 It’s a pump that has a dual-purpose head for both Schrader and Presta valves.
 These remove all the problems you might face with having different valves.
-And, the best thing is, those dual-purpose heads can be found separate and installed on any pump.
+And the best thing is those dual-purpose heads can be found separately and installed on any pump.

 I’ve always had a pump with a chamber for instant air release that I used for tubeless.
-Once it broke down, I’ve decided to upgrade to an air compressor.
+Once it broke down, I decided to upgrade to an air compressor.
 However, my biggest concern was that I would need to find a solution to use it on Presta valves.
-That’s when I remembered, years ago I used to work in a small bike shop and we had a dual-purpose head attached to an air compressor.
+That’s when I remembered, years ago, I used to work in a small bike shop, and we had a dual-purpose head attached to an air compressor.
 I don’t know why I haven’t thought of that immediately.